After Wisdom Tooth Removal

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2–3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.

-If you have been placed on antibiotics, take the tablets or liquid as directed.
-Antibiotics will be given to help prevent infection.
+Antibiotics are given to help prevent infection.
+If you have been placed on antibiotics, take them as prescribed.
 Discontinue antibiotic use in the event of a rash or other unfavorable reaction.
-Call the office if you have any questions: Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.
+Call the office if you have any questions: San Luis Obispo Office Phone Number 805-541-5611.

 Nausea and Vomiting

 - Slight elevation of temperature immediately following surgery is not uncommon.
-If the temperature persists, notify the office: Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.
+If the temperature persists, notify the office: San Luis Obispo Office Phone Number 805-541-5611.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots, they are the bony walls that supported the tooth.
+They are not roots, they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. Janette.
+If not, they can be removed by Dr. Janette or Dr. Casteel.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2–3 days.